YeungJonathan/myPersonalWebsite/README.md

 Welcome to my website.

-This repo contains the front-end aspect of my aspect mainly using React.js
+This repo contains the front-end aspect of my personal website mainly using React.js

 ## Todo
 - Make header dynamic on scroll